SamanFekri/QouteOfDay/README.md

-### 📅 Tuesday, 06 February, 2024
+### 📅 Wednesday, 07 February, 2024
 ------
 ### Events
 ------
-- Super Bowl Sunday (if it falls on that date): The Super Bowl is one of the biggest sporting events in the United States.
-It is the championship game of the National Football League (NFL) and typically takes place on the first Sunday in February.
-- Ronald Reagan Day: Some states in the USA celebrate Ronald Reagan Day on February 6th in honor of the former president's birthday.

-Please note that specific events can vary from year to year, so it is important to check the current year
+- **National Black HIV/AIDS Awareness Day**: February 7th marks National Black HIV/AIDS Awareness Day in the United States, which is a day to raise awareness about the impact of HIV and AIDS on the African American community and to promote HIV prevention, testing, treatment, and community engagement.

+- **Super Bowl Victory Parades**: If the Super Bowl (usually played on the first Sunday in February) is in early February, many cities will hold a victory parade for the winning team around this date,
 ### Positive Qoute
 ------
-"Cherish every moment, for it's the little things that make life big. 🌟💖🌱 Embrace your journey with a heart full of gratitude and eyes open to the wonders around you. 😌✨🌼"
+"Embrace the beauty of your journey, for every step is a new opportunity to shine 🌟 Keep planting seeds of kindness, and watch your garden of happiness bloom 🌼🌸✨"